-Though bats in the Arizona-New Mexico Mountains Semidesert are not pollinators, bats play an important role in pollination in the other regions of the southwest where they feed on agave and cactus.
+Though bats in the Intermountain Semidesert are not pollinators, bats play an important role in the pollination of agave, organ pipe and saguaro cacti.
 The long-nosed bats' head shape and long tongue allows it to delve into flower blossoms and extract both pollen and nectar.